-Alexis Barnes graduated in May 2017 from the UNC School of Media and Journalism with a specialization in multimedia.
+Alexis Barnes graduated in May 2017 from the UNC Hussman School of Journalism and Media with a specialization in multimedia.
 She now works with the Emerging Technologies Lab.

 ONA 2017: Through the eyes of an Emerging Technologies Lab manager

 A topic prevalent throughout the ONA conference was emerging technologies, such as 360-degree video, virtual reality, augmented reality and artificial intelligence.
 From schools to newsrooms, journalists are exploring these technologies to tell more engaging stories.
 At the moment, emerging technologies are polarizing — either journalists are ignoring them completely or they are actively trying to figure out how to incorporate them into their work.
 The former believe emerging technologies in journalism are fads.
 The latter see emerging technologies as the future of journalism.